Good to Know

 You have arrived in Siegen and taken care of more or less all the important initial steps.
 Here, we have compiled some information on a number of matters that might come up during your stay in Siegen or which are simply 'good to know' about.

-Below you will find information on a number of categories of
+'shopping'.
+Below you will find information on a number of

 Discounters